Monthly Tech-Tip from Tony Hansen SignUp

 Make some adjustments and it is usable.
 First, it is very quiet and has lots of power.
 The plastic sliders ride smoothly and provide precise adjustability (but the plastic threads might not last).
 The vertical shaft is stainless steel and the cast iron base is heavy, sturdy, practical.
 The motor-to-shaft mounting collar is good quality (but must be tightened with a tool).
 The shaft is 1/4" (6.35mm) dia.
 It has a stepper motor that runs less than 300 rpm (not the 3000 advertised)!
 The timer switch will not likely last, better to leave it on and use on/off.
 It does not turn off completely on zero-speed setting.
 The propeller shaft is too short and the flapper on the end is useless in ceramic slurries.
 The shaft rotates opposite-to-normal direction.
 You have to 3D-print a large propellor (we can help you if needed), with that it will easily mix 2 gallons of thick, high-specific-gravity slurry (we replaced the 8" shaft with a 12" one).

-The difference propeller-mixing a glaze can make in a titanium glaze
+The difference propeller-mixing makes in a titanium glaze

 The glaze has 5% added titanium dioxide.
 These were fired at cone 6.
 The titanium in the one on the left remained agglomerated, it did not disperse in the slurry during hand mixing (the agglomerates can be seen as white particles floating in the glass).
 On high-speed propller-mixing the effect on the right was produced!
+Blender mixing would be even better.
 This incredible difference occurs because the mixer is able to break up the titanium agglomerates, dispersing and wetting all the surfaces of the incredibly tiny particles.
 In this state they do their magic during the firing, opacifying and variegating the otherwise transparent base matte glaze.
+Would sieving be as good?
+Only partially, the particles are 200+ times smaller than the openings in an 80-mesh sieve, high energy input is needed to separate them.

 Do you really need to age clay when you make your own?
-No. In ancient Japan they did not have power blenders and propeller mixers, we do.
+No. In ancient Japan they did not have power blenders and propeller mixers.
+We do.
 To illustrate: I just sieved out the +80 mesh and +200 mesh particles from this raw clay (from one of our stockpiles) and then propeller-mixed it as a slurry.
 That wetted the particles very well and made it easy to sieve.
-Then I poured the slurry on to a clean plaster table and thirty minutes later it was ready-to-use.
+Then I poured the slurry on to a plaster table and thirty minutes later it was ready-to-use.
 Slurry mixing is just as good as deairing in a pugmill.
 No wait!
 Particles wet even better.
-The plasticity of this clay is wonderful, and, it will not get much better with aging.
+The plasticity of this clay is wonderful, and, it will not get any better with aging.
 Ancient Japanese potters used non-plastic, coarse particled clays so they needed to squeeze every last bit of plasticity out of them.
 Today, fine particled plastic clay materials are readily available.
-And we have bentonite, a few percent of that and any clay can be made super-plastic in minutes.
+And we have something else the ancients did not: Micro-fine bentonite.
+A few percent of that and any clay can be made super-plastic (provided you have a good mixer to wet and separate all the particles to release their full power).

 3D printed plastic and stainless steel propellers